 With regard to eating, I very much subscribe to the everything-in-moderation approach (as witnessed by the cookies dipped in chocolate, below), so this is presented as an option if you would like to explore an all-natural alternative.
 To see the full sweetener list as described by Amber, click here.

 - 1 cup smooth or crunchy peanut butter (see notes)

 - 1 egg

 - 1 cup granulated sugar (may substitute coconut sugar for an all-natural option)

 - optional: 1 teaspoon vanilla

-- Drop rounded tablespoonfuls onto a parchment lined cookie sheet.
-(I used a large ice cream scoop, filled and leveled off each scoop.
-This produced 10 large, perfectly shaped cookies.)
+Drop rounded tablespoonfuls onto a parchment lined cookie sheet.
+(I used a large ice cream scoop, filling and leveling off each scoop.
+This produces 10 large, perfectly shaped cookies.)

 Flatten with a fork and bake for 9-10 minutes or until just cooked through.
 The cookies will firm up a bit as they cool.